wnameless/spring-boot-up-data-mongodb/README.md

 * BeforeDeleteFromMongo
 * AfterDeleteFromMongo

-All annotated methods will be triggered in corresponding MongoDB events lifecycle.
+All annotated methods will be triggered in corresponding MongoDB lifecycle events.

-Annotated methods can only accept empty or single `SourceAndDocument` as argument.
+Annotated methods can accept only empty or single `SourceAndDocument` as argument.
 `SourceAndDocument` stores both event source object and event BSON Document at that point.
 ```java
 @Document